-How does Manchester redeem themselves and their brand after the loss to Barcelona?
+How does Manchester redeem themselves and the Manchester United brand after the loss to Barcelona?

 In the EPL, Manchester was hammered by Liverpool, 4-0, but it was due to a few costly errors and mishaps at the back, Nemanja Vidic again slipping up to let Torres break free on two occasions.
 Barcelona played keep away and teased the usually feared Red Devils.

 But in final Manchester was listless and seemed like they were jet legged or hangover.
 Did the heat have anything to do with it?
 Was it humid?
 Did they not get a good pre-game meal?
 Even Ferguson wasn’t his usual fiery self on the sidelines.
 They were down 1-0 up until the 80th minute, yet there was no storming back or fight in the club.
 They seemed catatonic.

 The question becomes though, how do you overcome such a poor display.
 Their brand took a hit with this loss.
 Their brand is tainted now by the loss.
 They are no longer the best club in the world.